tjelite1986/Awesome-List-PC-APK/Ubuntu-server/Ubuntu-command.md

 `ls`
 You can use the long listing option ls -l to see details like file size, permission, modified time, etc. You can sort and control these options if you want to.
 `ls -l`
+2. cd command: Change the directory
+The cd command stands for change directory; with this, you can change your location and move to another directory.